kristerseiya/Plug-and-Play-Priors/README.md

 - self.set(alpha) that takes the Lagrangian multiplier.
 This is called at the initial stage of optimization.
 - self.prox(x) that computes the proximal operator at a given value x

+For consistency, images are normalized by dividing the pixels by 255 !!

 ## Examples
 ```python